Courses may include

 MEDC 1811 - Marine Basic First Aid

-This course provides learners with the knowledge and skills necessary to recognize an emergency, provide appropriate first aid at the scene, notify emergency medical services and promote a safety oriented life style for the prevention of accidents.
+This course provides the knowledge and skills necessary to recognize an emergency, provide appropriate first aid at the scene, notify emergency medical services and promote a safety oriented life style for the prevention of accidents.
 This course meets the requirements for first aid training as set out by Transport Canada and Workplace Occupational Health and Safety.

 MEDC 1821 - STCW Basic Safety

-This course provides all Seafarers with the basic understanding of the hazards associated with the Marine Environment and their own vessel; the prevention of shipboard incidents, including fire and procedures for abandonment.
-It provides Seafarers with the knowledge necessary to raise and react to alarms and to deal with emergencies.
+This course provides basic understanding of the hazards associated with the Marine Environment and their own vessel; the prevention of shipboard incidents, including fire and procedures for abandonment.
+It provides the knowledge necessary to raise and react to alarms and to deal with emergencies.
 The course will ensure that all Seafarers are able to provide assistance in fire and abandonment in emergency situations.
 It will provide Seafarers with the knowledge and skills which will enable them to assist in their own survival and rescue.
 The course content meets Standards of Training and Certification of Watchkeeping Seafarers, MED with respect to STCW Basic Safety (MED BST).
 This course also aligns with Transport Publication 5562 of the Transport Canada certification standard for officer cadets.

 MEDC 1822 - Proficiency in Survival Craft and Rescue Boats Other Than Fast Rescue Boats